pyinstaller/pyinstaller/doc/source/pyinstaller.rst

 ========

 For now, please use ``pyinstaller --help`` to get all options.
-Basically these are teh same as for pyi-configure, pyi-makespec and pyi-build together.
+Basically these are the same as for pyi-configure, pyi-makespec and pyi-build together.